 • US Airways adds flights and destinations from LaGuardia.
 More proof the Delta/US Airways slot swap is dead but this also highlights the role that LaGuardia can play in US Airways’ network as a regional hub.
 And the more that LaGuardia handles, the less likely it is that flights to secondary northeast destinations might come to CLT in the future.
 The airline also noted that its LaGuardia operations were marginally profitable in the second quarter.

 • Albuquerque wants more air service.
 It doesn’t have nonstop flights to Charlotte, US Airways’ largest hub.
 Albuquerque’s list of targeted destinations they’d like to add includes Burbank and San Jose, CA, Detroit, and Boston but not Charlotte.
-OK.Read full article » Comments Off
+OK.Read full article » Comments Off on Southwest to Newark

 Carolina Weekly reports that Osvaldo Sombo, 17, was arrested and charged with rape on August 11th.
 Sombo made bond and played for Butler in its season-opening game on August 20th.
 Butler head coach Mike Newsome told the paper last week that he did not know Sombo had been arrested and charged.